elixir-crawly/crawly/docs/README.md

 ## What else?

-You’ve seen how to extract and store items from a website using Crawly, but this is just the basic example.
+You’ve seen how to extract and store items from a website using Crawly, but this is just a basic example.
 Crawly provides a lot of powerful features for making scraping easy and efficient, such as:

-1. Flexible requets spoofing (for example user-agents rotation, cookies management(this feature is planned))
+1. Flexible request spoofing (for example user-agents rotation, cookies management (this feature is planned.))
-2. Items validation, using pipelines approach
+2. Items validation, using pipelines approach.
-3. Filtering already seen requests and items
+3. Filtering already seen requests and items.
-4. Filter out all requests which are comming to other domains
+4. Filter out all requests which targeted at other domains.
-5. Robots.txt enforcement
+5. Robots.txt enforcement.
-6. Concurrency control
+6. Concurrency control.
-7. HTTP API for controlling crawlers
+7. HTTP API for controlling crawlers.
-8. Interactive console, which allows to create and debug spiders
+8. Interactive console, which allows you to create and debug spiders more easily.

 # Ethical aspects of crawling
 ---